-Arbitrators are chosen by the parties so that parties can consent to selecting an arbitrator that is independently neutral and knowledgeable in the specific subject matter at issue.
-In some instances, arbitrators can be court appointed.
+Arbitrators are chosen by the parties so that parties can consent to select an arbitrator that is independently neutral and knowledgeable in the specific subject matter at issue.
+In some instances, arbitrators can be court-appointed.
 Arbitrators listen to the position of all parties, review the facts, hear all witnesses and weigh the evidence in rendering their decision.

 Private arbitration must be mutually agreed to by all parties.
 This differs from traditional litigation where one party can force the other to litigate the matter in court.
 In efforts to avoid lengthy and costly court litigations, businesses now often structure agreements with arbitration clauses in place that require parties to engage in private arbitration if a dispute arises.